July 9, 2019

 What you lose by having an old office space

 Imagine providing millennials a working space from the 1970s.
 They just aren’t designed for today’s work practice.
 Not only will it harm their productivity, but their non-ergonomic design can, among other problems, even hurt your staff physically.
-Corporal tunnel cases and back problems are going to put a strain on the healthcare plan your company is providing and thus turn into a financial burden on the business.
+Carpal tunnel cases and back problems are going to put a strain on the healthcare plan your company is providing and thus turn into a financial burden on the business.
 Not only that, but outdated workspaces usually have old heating and cooling systems which will again put a strain on the staff.
 So before reading on, take a minute to think about your office space design and how it makes your employees feel.

 Do you think it gets them excited and energized, or the opposite?

 We all are familiar with the concept of customer experience and how it can define a business’s image and boost its growth.
-But over the past few years, we’ve started to notice the rise of employee experience: which is now something that many HR—Human resources— managers and business owners around the world are focusing on.
+But over the past few years, we’ve started to notice the rise of employee experience: which is now something that many HR—Human Resources— managers and business owners around the world are focusing on.
 Like the consumer experience, the employee experience can influence the commitment and level of investment in the work each employee is doing.
 Workers who like and enjoy the working environment they are a part of will be more engaged, productive, healthy, and happy.

 In the knowledge of today’s business world, employees are the engine that keeps companies improving, innovating, adapting, and growing.
 So, it comes as no surprise that thoughtful workplace design can be a powerful tool for improving employee performance, and a collateral advantage is that what typically supports productivity also benefits employee wellness and health, and business growth – it’s all interrelated.
 Modern-day offices, therefore, have multiple areas for whatever is needed for employees to be successful, old-style offices do not.
 Today’s business owners must be thoughtful about how their workspace design promotes the behaviors they want to reinforce and the culture they want to create.